BambiSleepChurch/bambisleep-church-storage/docs/getting-started.md

 2. Ensure dependencies are installed: `npm install`
 3. Ensure the project is built: `npm run build`

-### Files not appearing
+### Files not appearing in correct folder

-1. Check the `STORAGE_DIR` environment variable
+1. Check file extension - images go to IMAGES/, videos go to VIDEOS/
-2. Ensure the storage directory exists and is writable
+2. Verify STORAGE_DIR is set correctly
-3. Check file permissions
+3. Ensure the storage directories are writable

 ### MCP client can't connect